gilmore-lab/protocols/MRI_experimental_procedure.md

 - Record session information in ‘MRI-Session Log’ on Gilmore-lab google drive.
 - Copy first and last page of consent form.
 - Make sure the MRI technologist has the screening form and the copy of the consent form.
-- Have the MRI Technologist transfer MRI data in the ‘nifti’ format to Hoth:
+- Have the MRI Technologist transfer MRI data in the ‘nifti’ format to Hoth: /nfs/imaging-data/3Tusers/rog1/symm
 - Save Matlab data located at (SLEIC-Projects>rog1>wallpaper_groups_event_related_fmri>code>Symmetry-2>Data>yyyymmddThhmmss) to External Drive.

 ## Post-Processing/Analysis
-- rsync MRI data from Hoth to Hammer (/gpfs/group/sleic/rog1/symm/
+- rsync MRI data from Hoth to Hammer
+  - rsync automatically runs once per week on Saturday
-- Save Matlab data from External Drive to /gpfs/group/sleic/rog1/symm/projects/fmri/event-related-fmri-pilot/behavioral/participant-folder/matlab-folders
+- Save Matlab data from External Drive to /gpfs/group/sleic/rog1/symm/projects/fmri/event-related-fmri-pilot/behavioral/"participant-folder"/"matlab-folders"

 - Perform Timing Correction First prior to any other processing steps.